Carmarthen, Carmarthenshire

 © Peter Higginbotham.

 On the day in question, protestors entered Carmarthen to lay their grievances before magistrates.
-However, possibly diverted by local unruly elements, a large crowd arrived at the workhouse where the master was forced to hand over his keys.
+However, possibly diverted by local unruly elements, a large crowd arrived at the workhouse where the matron was forced to hand over her keys.
 The mob then rushed into the courtyard and then entered the buildings where they smashed furniture and broke windows.
 The riot continued until the arrival of the 4th Light Dragoons who brought proceedings until control and took sixty prisoners.

 © Peter Higginbotham.